Masterclass Instructors and staff for the 2025 Treasure Coast Summer Band Camp include:

 Mr. Dougherty was honored to have been selected as the 2010 Martin County School District Teacher of the Year.
 He currently holds professional memberships in the FMEA , FBA, Phi Beta Mu, NAfME, and the FEA.

 Mr. Dougherty has served the Florida Bandmasters Association as a District Secretary (2012 - 2014) and District Chairman (2015 - 2018).
 He has also served the FBA as member of the Mentor Committee (2019 - 2024) and Sight-Reading Committee (2021 - 2024).
-As of 2024, Mr. Dougherty now serves the state of Florida as the Sight-Reading Committee Chairman.
+Currently, Mr. Dougherty serves the state of Florida as the Sight-Reading Committee Chairman.

 He currently maintains a private trumpet studio in Jensen Beach and is proud to be one of the founding members of the Treasure Coast Summer Band Camp.